 | Port arrivals | Gibraltar immigration only | Dual check: Gibraltar first, then Spanish officers |

-| Biometric checks (EES) | None | At airport and port only (fingerprints + facial scan for non-EU travellers) |
+| Biometric checks (EES) | Not applicable at land border | At airport and port only (fingerprints + facial scan for non-EU travellers) |

 | Customs | Separate customs territory | EU Customs Union applies |